-The Strathearn and Copperfield projects are located to the southeast of E2Gold's Hawkins Project, in Strathearn and Copperfield Townships, respectively.
+No work was undertaken on the Strathearn and Copperfield projects are located to the southeast of E2Gold's Hawkins Project, in Strathearn and Copperfield Townships, respectively.
 Both are early-stage greenfield properties, staked by E2Gold in early 2021, based on geophysical similarities to Newmont's Borden Mine.
-Strathearn is located 20 km west of Borden; Copperfield is located adjacent to Newmont claims 50 km northeast of Strathearn.
-As of this writing, the Company has a crew on the ground conducting preliminary reconnaissance prospecting and surveys.
+During the period, a first-pass mapping and prospecting surveys were undertaken on both projects.
+Preliminary assessment reports were filed for these properties.